Australian Unity Health Recognised Ancillary Provider Terms & Conditions

 4.1 Not use Australian Unity logos or trademarks or nor imply any association from or endorsement with Australian Unity, without express written authorisation.

-4.2 Not provide Australian Unity members any goods sourced directly outside of Australia without first receiving those goods in Australia and inspecting them for safety, quality and all applicable Australian Standards.
+4.2 Not be paid benefits if they provide Australian Unity members with any goods sourced directly outside of Australia without first receiving those goods in Australia and inspecting them for safety, quality and all applicable Australian Standards.

 4.3 Comply with all laws and regulations applicable to the provider’s services, including, but not limited to, the Competition and Consumer Act 2010, the Privacy Act 1988 and State and Territory fair trading law;

-4.4 Comply with any audits Australian Unity conducts in an honest manner, providing all relevant documentation upon request; and
+4.4 Comply with any audits Australian Unity conducts in accordance with clause 3 in an honest manner, providing all relevant documentation upon reasonable request; and

-4.5 Not provide treatment for themselves as an individual (or Member) or to a practitioner’s spouse, defacto partner or dependents; or business partner, or the spouse, defacto partner or dependents of the practitioners partner.
+4.5 Not be paid benefits by Australian Unity for treatment provided to themselves as an individual (or Member) or to a practitioner’s spouse, defacto partner or dependents; or business partner, or the spouse.

 Further information on Australian Unity’s Deregistration Policy can be found on our website.